 Hybrid guitars are getting more and more popular, but a lot of people, particularly newer players, find themselves confused when it comes time to shop for one.
 Not only are you looking for acoustic features, but also electric.

-For that reason, we’ve put together this hybrid guitar buyer’s guide to coach you through what it is you should be looking for when buying your next guitar.
+For that reason, we’ve put together this Hybrid Guitar Buyer’s Guide to coach you through what you should be looking for when buying your next guitar.

 Hybrid guitars are, as the name suggests, a hybrid between an acoustic and an electric guitar.
-However, they aren’t the same as an acoustic-electric guitar!
+However, they aren’t the same as acoustic-electric guitars!

 Hybrid guitars make use of traditional electromagnetic pickups used in electric guitars, as well as transducers, microphones, or piezo pickups that are in place to capture the natural acoustic vibration of the guitar.